Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/equalAndHashCodeContract.md

 { return age + ssn;  // .equal() returns True , name and age match but hashcode diff due to diff ssn.
 }

-3. public int hashCode()
-{ return name.hashCode + age;
+3. public int hashCode()  // .equal () use name and age parameters { return name.hashCode + age;
 }

 4. no restriction

-Answer is 3. // based on which parameter use .equal() method, it is highly recommended to use the same parameter
+Answer is 3. // based on which parameter uses in .equal() method, it is highly recommended to use the same parameter
                 to override the hashCode(), so it gave correct implementation